 Minimize Diabetes Risk

 Strength training is an effective strategy for maintaining healthy blood sugar levels, reducing diabetes risk, and enjoying metabolic health benefits 7.
-People with diabetes must consider resistance training to improve insulin sensitivity and glycemic control and prevent its resistance.
+People with diabetes must consider resistance training to improve insulin sensitivity and glycemic control and prevent resistance.

 Reduce Injury Risk